flutils/frontline-registry-cleaner/README.md

 "Registry Cleaner" tools were built to repair errors in the Windows "[registry](https://en.wikipedia.org/wiki/Windows_Registry)" database.

-As earlier Windows versions required significant registry maintenance, the tools became popular.
+As earlier Windows versions required regular registry maintenance, these tools became popular in the late 2000's.
 As Windows evolved, the need dimished, leading many vendors to switch to speed & security optimization instead.

 We found success with "registry cleaner" software in 2009 - achieving positive reviews for our work.
 We invested into the underlying technology and released [Frontline Registry Cleaner 2.0](https://www.frontlinecleaner.com) in 2011.

 In 2012, we switched focus to web based applications, leading us to discontinue our registry repair system.
-As we've been maintaining the source code for an internal project, we released it as open source in 2015.
+As we've been maintaining the source code for an internal project, we released it open source in 2015.

-In 2023, we updated the design to permit customization.
+In 2023, we updated the design to support customization.

 --

-This applicatiom is provided 'as-is' and we accept no responsibility for its use.
+The applicatiom is provided 'as-is' and we accept no responsibility for its use.

 If you have any questions, you're welcome to [raise an issue](issues) or send us an email.